-Here we have the ultimate summer dessert.
+Here we have the ultimate late summer dessert.
 The one where you hide pieces of it in various places around the house, then excuse yourself for some lame reason, seek it out and go dig in.
 There are currently two pieces in our refrigerator and they will soon mysteriously disappear.
 That’s just the way it is with this dessert.
 You take a bite.
 Then another.
-Then add a scoop of ice cream.
-And when all that eating is done you might get amnesia because you got sensory overload and your mind short circuited due to food joy.
+Then add a scoop of ice cream, and another.
 With that warning in place, I say let’s get moving on making some just for you.

 This is really and truly a very simple dessert.
 First, the fruit is mixed in a 13×9 inch baking dish, or individual ramekins, so let’s start there.
 Because it’s what I had, I used frozen, thawed peaches and boysenberries.
 Fresh is always better, but frozen will also send you into orbit.
 Just smooth them around a little bit to get mixed up.
 Next, mix 1 teaspoon of cinnamon (or more if you are so inclined) into a cup of sugar.
 Sprinkle on the berries and gently toss around.
 Let’s just let them sit there like that for a few minutes to get their juices all fired up.
 In the meantime, onward to the topping.
 Mix together flour, sugar and cold chunks of butter, until the butter is about the size of peas.
 A food processor makes quick work of this if you have one.
 If not, cut the butter in with two knives, or just use your fingers to smoosh it all together.
 When you are all finished, it looks like this: And here is a secret trick: Take about 1 cup of the topping mixture, sprinkle over the fruit and swirl it all around the assorted baking dishes.
 The flour helps to thicken all of those juices, butter adds some richness, and we can always use more sugar.